songzhenhe/tectoplot/README.md

 **Older miniconda installations**:

-If you have miniconda2 already installed, you won't be able to use the automated script above to install the miniconda3 environment.
+If you have miniconda2 already installed, you won't be able to use the automated script to install the miniconda3 environment.
 These commands might fix the problem:

 ```proto
 rm -rf ~/miniconda2